This web camera is located at Spring Creek Ranch looking northwest featuring the Grand Tetons in Grand Teton National Park.

 The Teton Range

 Epitomized by the regarded works of Ansel Adams and other famous artists, the Teton Range is a spectacular mountain range in the Rocky Mountains.
 Laying in a north-south orientation, the greater part of the range is within Wyoming with some of the range flowing into Idaho.
 The majority of the east slope of the range is within the Grand Teton National Park.
-Forty miles in length, the Teton Range was initially called 'les trois tetons' by early French trappers, which roughly translates to 'the three beasts.'
+Forty miles in length, the Teton Range was initially called 'les trois tetons' by early French trappers, which roughly translates to 'the three breasts.'
 The Shoshone Indians referred to the range as Teewinot, or 'many pinnacles.'

 The Teton Range is the youngest range in the Rocky Mountains which was formed between six to nine million years ago through movement along the Teton Fault.
 The fault's east block fell to create the Jackson Hole valley while the west block rose which created the spectacular Teton Range.
 Due to the Teton Fault, the Teton Range is noted for its great elevation above the eastern side.
 This side of the range does not have any lower peaks nor foothills like most mountain ranges have.
 This means that it rises sharply from the valley floor; the eastern slope of the Teton Range is a staggering 5,000 to 7,000 above the valley floor.

 The Cathedral Group, which serve as the principal summits, include Grand Teton, Mount Owen, Teewinot, Middle Teton and South Teton.
 Additional peaks that make the Teton Range are Buck Mountain, Mount Moran, Mount Wister and Static Peak.
 Grand Teton, the tallest mountain of the Teton Range, became the namesake for the Grand Teton National Park.